top of page

 I had no intention of ever telling this story for fear that someone would read it and not laugh but think I was an idiot.
 My confidence was restored due to the encouragement and guidance I've received from the hairstylists, makeup artists, directors, actors and producers who have now welcomed me into the world of film and television.

 Turns out the success I have found so far is directly related to my being different.
-I've got a lot to learn still but in the past two years I've completed 11 movies and 3 Television Shows doing hair and makeup on main cast.
+I've got a lot to learn still but in the past two years, I've completed 11 movies and 3 Television Shows doing hair and makeup on main cast.

-Some of them icons.
+Some of them are icons.

 Thank you Drake.